andreaugustorossi/Cardio-Disease-Kaggle/README.md

 ### Feature Selection

 To select the best features for the machine learning models a feature selection was performed.
 The results among all the selectors varied a lot and the decision made was to maintain the boruta outcomes plus some other features that were signaled as important by the other models.
-As an exempla, it is showed the LGBM feature selector result:
+As an exemple, it is showed the LGBM feature selector result:

 ![](img/feature.png)